larsoyd/ArchLinuxTutorials/arch_cosmic_build_tutorial.md

-# Complete Arch Linux Tutorial (GNOME + Wayland w/ Automounting Partitions)
+(WIP) # Complete Arch Linux Tutorial (COSMIC + Wayland w/ Automounting Partitions)

-This is a Arch installation guide for noobs **WITHOUT LUKS encryption and SecureBoot** who just want a working system to game on that's straight forward with GNOME.
+This is a Arch installation guide for noobs **WITHOUT LUKS encryption and SecureBoot** who just want a working system to game on that's straight forward with COSMIC.

 ## NOTE (ACTUALLY READ THIS):